 - Many specialty earthquake fasteners are commercially produced.
 Check with your hardware store, search the Internet for products or ask your local emergency management office for suggestions.

-- Review our booklet for details and diagrams.
+- Review our earthquake preparedness booklet for details and diagrams.

 Keep enough supplies to meet your needs for at least seven days.
 Store these items in sturdy, portable containers such as backpacks or totes.
 These are the basics for any emergency: